IshantL/JS-Brushup/README.md

 - Lexical environment: A lexical environment exists in programming languagaes where you write something is important.
 - Execution context : A wrapper to help manage the code that is running. there are lot of lexcal environment, which one is currently running is managed by execution context.

+## JS Engine
+- when JS engine starts it have 2 phases one is creation phase and one is execution phase.
+- In creation phase, it wil create memory space for variables and functions, if the value is not assign to any varable it will save "undefined to it".
+This behavior is nothing but the Hoisting (Move the declaration to the top as per the defination).
 ## Let VS Var
 - var have functional scope and let have block scope.
 - if anything declare before let, we will get not defined error not like in var where hoisting is there and we get undefined as output.